Bayesian Non-stationary Linear Bandits for Large-Scale Recommender Systems: Introduction

 Other recent works investigate the high-dimensional CMAB problem.
 Some of these approaches achieve significant improvement for the regret bounds; nonetheless, they require additional knowledge or assumptions about the characteristics of the context vectors.
-For example, in \cite{Abbasi12:OTC}, the authors consider a sparse linear bandit problem and propose a UCB-based policy that uses the algorithm developed in \cite{Gerchinovitz13:SRB} as a subroutine.
+For example, in \cite{Abbasi12:OTC}, the authors consider a sparse linear bandit problem and propose an Upper Confidence Bound (UCB)-based policy that uses the algorithm developed in \cite{Gerchinovitz13:SRB} as a subroutine.
 They establish an upper regret bound of order $\tilde{O}(\sqrt{n S T})$, where $S$ is the maximum number of non-zero components in the context vector.
-Furthermore, the authors in \cite{Carpentier12:BTM} propose a policy, namely \texttt{SL-UCB}, which achieves a regret bound of order $O(S \sqrt{T})$.
-The development and the analysis are based on the assumption that the set of context vectors, that represents the set of arms, is the unit ball in $\mathbbm{R}^{n}$.
+Furthermore, the authors in \cite{Carpentier12:BTM} propose a policy which achieves a regret bound of order $O(S \sqrt{T})$.
+The development and the analysis are based on the assumption that the set of context vectors is the unit ball in $\mathbbm{R}^{n}$.
 In comparison with the research works described above, the authors in \cite{Bastani19:ODM} make several additional assumptions, e.g., on the expected covariance matrix of the samples and on the distribution of the context vectors.
 In return, their proposed policy achieves a regret bound of order $O(S^{2}[\log{(T)} + \log{(n)}]^{2})$.
 Besides, in \cite{Kim19:DRL}, the authors study the high-dimensional linear contextual bandit problem assuming that the set of contexts are sparse; i.e., only a subset of contexts is correlated with the reward.
 The proposed algorithm achieves a regret bound that scales logarithmically with the original dimension $n$.
-Reference \cite{Kuzborskij19:ELB} proposes \texttt{SOFUL} and \texttt{Sketched linear TS} policies.
-These methods use matrix sketching to boost the computational efficiency of the algorithms developed in \cite{Abbasi11:IAF} and \cite{Agrawal13:TSF}.
-However, the achieved regret bounds directly depend on the original dimension $n$.
-Finally, \cite{Bouneffouf17:CAB} uses a combinatorial bandit algorithm as a subroutine to select $d$ entries of context vectors out of $n$, thereby reducing the dimension of each context vector at each time $t$.
-They use the reduced context vectors to update the posterior distribution on the reward parameter.
+Further, \cite{Bouneffouf17:CAB} uses a combinatorial bandit algorithm as a subroutine to select $d$ entries of context vectors out of $n$, thereby reducing the dimension of each context vector at each decision-making round.
+The reduced context vectors are used to update the posterior distribution on the reward parameter.
 This work does not provide any theoretical analysis for the regret bound.